iblech/lets-play-agda/Padova2025/Cubical/Rosetta.lagda.md

 module Padova2025.Cubical.Rosetta where
 ```

-# A mathematical rosetta stone 🚧
+# An expanded Rosetta Stone 🚧